Ads

 1. High Initial Costs

-• Designing, building, and deploying robots require significant investment.
+• Designing, building, and deploying robots requires significant investment.

 2. Job Displacement